camunda/camunda-bpm-platform/distro/gf31/assembly/src/README.txt

   client/
-        This directory contains the client jar which is needed for deploying process applications to the fox platform.
+        This directory contains the client jar which is needed for deploying process applications to the camunda BPM platform.

   modules/
         This directory contains the modules which
-        make up the fox platform.
+        make up the camunda BPM platform.
 You can use these modules and copy them to a vanilla distribution of glassfish.

   server/
         This directory contains a preconfigured distribution
-        of glassfish 3.1.x with camunda fox ee readily installed.
+        of glassfish 3.1.x with camunda BPM platform readily installed.

         run the
                 server/glassfish3/glassfish/bin/startserv.{bat/sh}